Shawn-gitman/Korea-Legend-Webpage-/README.md

-# Korea-Legend
+# Korea-Legend-Webpage-

-Korea-Legend is the Github-based website that can provide better KDA services and also it can create a familiar forum.
+Korea-Legend is the Github-based website that can provide better KDA(Kill&Death Average) services and also it can create a familiar forum.

 ## Getting Started

 Type www.korealegend.ml to the navigation bar from the top of the internet screen where you're available to type domain address.
+Please don't type korealegend.ml to the top.
+It'll end up showing any of the pages.

 ### Prerequisites